recollect/ReCollect.TextUtils/README.md

 ## ReCollect.RichTextLabel

 This library is yet another implementation of a Rich-Text UILabel that allows for HTML to be parsed and emitted as a `NSMutableAttributedString`.
+This implementation is implemented in C# for use in a Xamarin iOS application.

 HTML is parsed using the [Html Agility Pack](http://htmlagilitypack.codeplex.com/), and then emitted as rich-text that can be set on the ReCollect.RichTextLabel.